New European Commentary

 My mother’s sons were angry with me.
 They made me keeper of the vineyards, but I haven’t kept my own vineyard-

-If her vineyard refers to her virginity or sexuality (as in :14; Song 6:11; 7:13), this would mean that her brothers were angry with her for sleeping with Solomon.
+If her vineyard refers to her virginity or sexuality (as in :14; Song 6:11; 7:13), this could mean that her brothers were angry with her for sleeping with Solomon.
 Brothers were seen as guardians of their sister in sexual terms (Gen. 34; 2 Sam.
 13).
 The Song concludes, perhaps, with her brothers considering her too young for marriage, and wanting to set her up with a more appropriate husband than Solomon (8:8,9).

 Song of Solomon 1:7 Tell me, you whom my soul loves, where you graze your flock, where you rest them at noon; for why should I be as one who is veiled beside the flocks of your companions?-